mrciolino/wiki-backup/characters/Bazvrah.md

 ## The End of Bazvrah
 Upon the discover of the [Library-Dimension](/locations/Library-Dimension), Bazvrah made immidiate note of two things, the [Assassins-Guild](/organizations/assassins-guild) and the Tree of Knowledge.
-As travel through the dimension becomes increasingly difficult due to the long distances between areas and the parties fear of being lost out of time grew, Bazvrah made a devision to try to blend himeself innto the Tree and attempt to travel long distance amongst its root system.
+As travel through the dimension becomes increasingly difficult due to the long distances between areas and the parties fear of being lost out of time grew, Bazvrah made a devision to try to blend himeself into the Tree and attempt to travel long distance amongst its root system.
 Being a druid he knew the spell `Tree Stride`.
-Upon entering the [Tree-of-Knowledge](/characters/Tree-of-Knowledge), Bazvrah fused with the tree and took over the position.
+Upon entering the [Tree-of-Knowledge](/characters/Tree-of-Knowledge), Bazvrah accidenetly fused with the tree and was forced to become the Tree of Knowledge.

 🌱 **Final Fate:** Over many years, the Tree consumed Bazvrah’s personality, erasing him from time—leaving behind only the knowledge he contributed.